oVirt/ovirt-site/source/feature/detailedpmhealthcheck.html.md

 The following configuration variabled will be added to vdc_options

-        PMHealthCheckEnabled (boolean, false by default) - Enable/Diable the Pm Health Check scheduled job PMHealthCheckInSec (int, default 3600) - Determines the number of seconds for scheduling the PM Healt Check operation
+        PMHealthCheckEnabled (boolean, false by default) - Enable/Diable the Pm Health Check scheduled job PMHealtCheckIntervalInSec (int, default 3600) - Determines the number of seconds for scheduling the PM Healt Check operation

 Those configuration value should be exposed to the engine-config tool.